 - Pomegranate seeds – for garnish.

-- Bake the cornbread: Pour the cornbread mixture into a large skillet or a 9×9 inch baking pan.
-Bake for 20 to 25 minutes or until the edges are golden and the cornbread is done.
+Pour the cornbread mixture into a large skillet or a 9×9-inch baking pan.
+Then transfer the skillet to the oven and bake for 20 to 25 minutes or until the edge are golden and the cornbread is done.
 When a clean toothpick inserted in the center of the cornbread comes out clean, it’s done.

-- Finish the Beef Tamale Casserole: Bake the casserole for another 15 minutes or until the cheese has melted and has started to lightly brown on top.
-Let cool for about 5 minutes, then top the casserole with cilantro and your favorite toppings and you’re done!
+Transfer the skillet to the oven and bake for another 15 minutes or until the cheese has melted and has started to lightly brown on top.
+Let it cool for about 5 minutes, then top the casserole with cilantro and your favorite toppings and you’re done!

 Want To Make Your Own Enchilada Sauce?

 Making your own homemade enchilada sauce will really take this dish to the next level, believe me.
 I chose to use store bought today because I wanted to showcase how to achieve great flavor with relative ease.
 I have a recipe here on the blog for making this sauce yourself, it’s easy and super tasty!